NativeScript/firebase/packages/firebase-dynamic-links/README.md

 ## Intro

-A plugin that allows you to add and handle [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links) for your app.
+This plugin allows you to add the Dynamic Links SDK, create dynamic links and handle [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links) for your app.

 [![image](https://img.youtube.com/vi/LvY1JMcrPF8/hqdefault.jpg)](https://www.youtube.com/watch?v=LvY1JMcrPF8)

-## Create dynamic links for your app
-### Set up Firebase and the Dynamic Links SDK
+## Set up Firebase and the Dynamic Links SDK
 - To set up and initialize Firebase for your app, follow the instructions on the documentation of the [@nativescript/firebase-core](../firebase-core/) plugin.

 - Install the `@nativescript/firebase-dynamic-links` to add the Dynamic Links SDK

 Install the plugin by running the following command in the root directory of your project.